hollodotme/repo-template/CONTRIBUTING.md

-# Contributing
+# Contribution guide

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via pull requests on [GitHub](https://github.com/hollodotme/repo-template).
+We accept contributions via pull requests on [GitHub](https://github.com/PackageName).

 ## Pull Requests